arabcoders/watchstate/README.md

 ---

-# Export watch state
+# Exporting play state

-To manually export your watch state back to servers you can run the following command
+To manually export your play state back to backends you can run the following command

 ```bash
 $ docker exec -ti watchstate console state:export -vv